-In Chinese Medicine Knee Pain is caused by a stagnation of energy and blood in the meridians of the leg and knee.
+In Chinese Medicine, Knee Pain is caused by a stagnation of energy and blood in the meridians of the leg and knee.
 Often, according to Chinese Medicine, other organ systems can be involved also, and those will be addressed.

 How does acupuncture work for Knee Pain?

 Acupuncture can improve circulation to the knee, release pinched nerves, decrease inflammation and improve the body’s own healing mechanisms.
-In western medicine these needles cause feedback to the central nervous system to relax the patient and increase pain thresholds and mood.
+In western medicine, these needles cause feedback to the central nervous system to relax the patient and increase pain thresholds and mood.

 How many treatments will it take?

 I ask patients to commit to 6 treatments within a month.
 Then usually there will be two more weekly treatments and then the treatments are spaced out to once a month.
 Sometimes one can see improvement immediately after treatment, but sometimes it can take a few treatments to improve.
-It’s important to complete the series; otherwise the patient has wasted their time and money.
+It’s important to complete the series; otherwise, the patient has wasted their time and money.

 Are there any side effects?

 The most common negative side effect after knee treatment is tiredness after the first and maybe second treatment.
 It is possible, also, that the pain will be aggravated, for 24-36 hours after the first or second treatments.
-Fortunately, there are often positive side effects with acupuncture.
+Fortunately, there are often positive side effects of acupuncture.

--Often one feels calmer
+- Often one feels calmer

-– can sleep better
+- can sleep better resist illness more easily

 - resist illness more easily